-Since the pandemic, health care at ACJ, always substandard, has become truly atrocious.
-They are badly understaffed in all departments, but especially in health care positions.
-Those remaining are either too incompetent to work anywhere else, or simply enjoy bullying and neglecting prisoners.
+Thanks to a lawsuit, ACJ has finally fully staffed their medical department, resulting in reportedly improved health care in the last year or so.
+Keep in mind however that no jail gets the cream of the crop.
+Most health care professionals willing to work in a correctional setting are there either because they can't get a job anywhere else, or they enjoy bullying prisoners.
 Even those who want to do a good job are often prevented from doing so by jail policies and administrators.
 Operators should be prepared to mobilize community pressure to assist anyone who reports experiencing a medical emergency in ACJ.
 Good record keeping is particularly important here.
-ACJ kills about one prisoner a month through medical neglect, so as always,write everything down.
+ACJ has killed many number of prisoners over the years through medical neglect, so as always, write everything down.
 If a caller reports a serious medical problem that is not being addressed, try to get a lawyer to go in and visit them (see the Lawyers section above).

 In addition, alert protest organizers, supporters, the Pittsburgh NLG chapter, and anyone else you can think of to call the jail (412-350-2000) and raise a stink.
-Get a lawyer to go in for a visit if possible.
 Such outside scrutiny and pressure can work wonders in getting jail bureaucrats to do their jobs properly.
 If all else fails, see if you can arrange a noise demonstration outside the jail.
 This can be very effective, especially if it attracts media attention, but always remember to respect the defendant's wishes regarding publicity.